 The week before Halloween was always exciting.
 There were pumpkins to be carved and costumes to be found.
 As Halloween drew near my Dad would get the pumpkins and start his carving and my Mom would look for things to put together for a costume.

 Somehow, every year I became a witch and my best friend, Gilbert, became a ghost.
 Mom would dress me in one of her old skirts that would go to the floor on me, add an old shawl that Grandmother no longer used and put a witch hat on my head.
-As for Gilbert, his Mom would cut a hole in the center of a white worn out table cloth and a pillowcase with cut out holes for his eyes and mouth on his head That was it, we were ready.
+As for Gilbert, his Mom would cut a hole in the centre of a white worn out tablecloth and a pillowcase with cut out holes for his eyes and mouth on his head That was it, we were ready.
 People in those days did not buy costumes.